KordonBleu/jumpsuit/readme.md

 Getkey: #OMG
 Flowi: #epic
 ```
-Another suggestion was "DontLookAtIt" - DLAI (pronounced Delay)
-but we thought this might be not the proper name for publishing it.
+Another suggestion was "DontLookAtIt" - DLAI (pronounced Delay), but we thought this might be not the proper name to publish it.